GabeScott/standard-works-vault/General Conference/1974 October - The Most Vital Information.md

 We are met here this morning hopefully that we might communicate well about the Lord Jesus Christ, because incorporated in his precious teachings are the most urgent, the most important, and the most vital of all information pertaining to the ultimate happiness and eternal destiny of man.

-I earnestly seek his divine help and guidance that the intent of my heart will not be misunderstood, and perhaps our communication can be like the prophet Isaiah when he said, “Come now, and let us reason together” (Isa.
-1:18); and this for one purpose only, that we might all be blessed more abundantly.
+I earnestly seek his divine help and guidance that the intent of my heart will not be misunderstood, and perhaps our communication can be like the prophet Isaiah when he said, “Come now, and let us reason together” ([[Isaiah 1.18|Isa.
+1:18]]); and this for one purpose only, that we might all be blessed more abundantly.

 As I proceed now to share these few thoughts with you, I declare with the apostle Paul as he taught the saints of Rome:

-“I am ready to preach the gospel to you. ...
+“I am ready to preach the gospel to you. …

 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation.”

-Then he concluded, “It is the power of God ... to every one that believeth.”
-(Rom.
-1:15–16.)
+Then he concluded, “It is the power of God … to every one that believeth.” ([[Romans 1.15|Rom.
+1:15–16]][[Romans 1.16|]].)

 And I promise you that the Holy Ghost stands ever ready to bear witness to all who earnestly seek the truth that they might recognize that truth.